Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 #### Test to verify each table
 - There is a function in the "sm_dbAPI.py" file called "test_tables(db_filename)".
 Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_monkeys_db".
 This "test_tables" function tests each database table to make sure the data was filled in correctly.
 Each table is tested with a query of the database and the known output.
 It lets the developer know if all of the tests passed by prints "Tests Passed" messages when running the "sm_dbAPI.py" file to set-up the database.
-- The test for the Donor table is if ('''SELECT * FROM Donor WHERE Donor_ID = 22;''') == (22, 'Steve Rogers', 'B-') which resulted in "Second Test Passed!" when the "sm_dbAPI.py" file executed.
+- The test for the Donor table is if ('''SELECT * FROM Donor WHERE Donor_ID = 22;''') == (22, 'Steve Rogers', 'B-') which resulted in "Second Test Passed!" when the "sm_dbAPI.py" file is executed.
+This verifies that the table was successfully created and data was successfully inserted into the table.

 ### <u>Table: Patient</u>